danielkong/parsekit/trunk/res/minimath.md

     primary = atom | '(' expr ')';

 A `primary` expression is either an atom or a parenthesized sub expression.
-The parentheses here can be used to alter operator precedence.
+The parentheses will be used to alter operator precedence in our *MiniMath* language.

 Note that we can recursively call our own `expr` rule (although in ParseKit grammars, you must always avoid [left recursion](http://en.wikipedia.org/wiki/Left_recursion)).